kyverno/chainsaw/website/docs/operations/assert.md

 # Assert

 The `assert` operation allows you to specify conditions that should hold true for a successful test.

-For example, after applying certain resources, you might want to ensure that a particular pod is running or a service is accessible.
+For example, after applying resources, you might want to ensure that a particular pod is running or a service is accessible.

-!!! info
+!!! info "Assertion trees"

     Assertions in Chainsaw are based on **assertion trees**.